 On the basis of Herzl's rationalist premises, without taking into account the demonic element in the soul of Jew-haters, he did not, and could not, predict the Holocaust.
 Still, he understood better than anyone before him that anti- Semitism was a world problem, and that the Jews could be secured against it only if the powers of the world took the lead in creating a solution.

 He was undoubtedly right that the status of the Jews in the world would be transformed by the creation of a Jewish state.
 Jews would become not a people always in search of goodwill, but one that had some power in its own hands.

-Herzl's assumption that, once a Jewish state is established, the Jews of the world would move there or assimilate has been disproved in the last fifty years.
-Indeed, the existence of the State of Israel has actually increased the dignity and the self-respect of the Jewish communities in the Diaspora.
+Herzl's assumption that, once a Jewish state is established, the Jews of the world would move there or assimilate has been disproved.
+However, the existence of the State of Israel has actually tremendously impacted, in varying ways, the dignity and the self-respect of the Jewish communities in the Diaspora.